-(c) Timetable of Meetings The Panel's Timetable of Meetings shall be agreed by the Panel and shall take account of the Panel's work programme.
+(c) Timetable of Meetings

+The Panel's Timetable of Meetings shall be agreed by the Panel and shall take account of the Panel's work programme.
-(d) Creatio on of new Sub Pa anals / Comm ittoos

-Procedure will be

-updated accor .,
+(d) Creation of new Sub Panels / Committees When Sub Panels / Committees are formed, the Rules of Procedure will be updated accordingly.